tonilopezmr/tonilopezmr.github.io/_posts/2018-10-09-fun-electronics-with-fan.md

 Well, It was time to print the enclosure, I didn't know how to use a 3d printer (I bought [Ender 3 printer][18] for print the enclosure, and of course for future projects...) but after spending some time printing examples to not waste too much filament,

-**I send the 3d design from Fusion 360 to [Cura][17]** which is the software to configure the 3d models to 3d printer commands like hot the nozzle 200º, start in the point x and y, etc... you can sort the components to the bed printer as well, change the position 90º or anything else.
+**I send the 3d design from Fusion 360 to [Cura][17]** which is the software to configure the 3d models to 3d printer commands like hot the nozzle 200º, start in the point x and y, etc. You can sort the components to the bed printer as well, change the position 90º or anything else.

 <img src="/assets/article_images/2018-10-09-fun-electronics-with-fan/cura_enclosure.png">